jvanmalder/cargo-leptos/README.md

 # Optional, defaults 3001.
 Env: LEPTOS_RELOAD_PORT
 reload-port = 3001

+# The IP used by the reload server (only used in watch mode).
+#
+# Optional, defaults to 127.0.0.1.
+Env: LEPTOS_RELOAD_IP
+reload-ip = "127.0.0.1"

 # The command used for running end-to-end tests.
 See the section about End-to-end testing.
 #
 # Optional.
 Env: LEPTOS_END2END_CMD.